Democratic Socialists of America: Israeli–Palestinian conflict

-DSA advocates a non-interventionist foreign policy based on international working-class solidarity.
-Its platform calls for a significant reduction in the U.S. military budget, closing overseas military bases, bringing troops home, and ending economic sanctions on countries such as Cuba, Venezuela, and Iran.
-DSA supports Palestinian rights, calling for an immediate ceasefire in Gaza and an end to U.S. military and economic aid to Israel.
+DSA supports Palestinian rights, calling for an immediate ceasefire in Gaza and an end to US military and economic aid to Israel.
 The organization's anti-Zionist position was further defined at its 2025 national convention.
 Delegates passed a resolution that established "red lines" for members and endorsed officials, threatening expulsion for providing "material support to Israel or related lobbying groups like AIPAC or J Street" or affirming that "Israel has a right to defend itself".
 An amendment to remove the expulsion clause was defeated, though 40% of delegates opposed the final resolution.
 The resolution's passage followed years of internal debate over the actions of endorsed representatives like Jamaal Bowman and Alexandria Ocasio-Cortez concerning Israel.

 Over the months after the Gaza war began, various DSA chapters and DSA rank-and-file members and public officials organized and participated in protests and vigils alongside Jewish and Palestinian advocacy groups, including Jewish Voice for Peace, IfNotNow, and Students for Justice in Palestine, in support of a ceasefire and Palestine.

+Iran

+DSA opposes US and Israeli interference in Iran.
+After the 2026 Iran war began, DSA made a statement opposing the war and calling on representatives to vote for the Iran War Powers Resolution.

+China

+According to the The Times, DSA delegations have visited China on multiple occasions and one delegation attended the 2025 China Victory Day Parade.
+Some DSA members were reported to have signed pledges to "support the People's Republic of China and to promote understanding of Chinese socialism."

+Immigration

 DSA supports open borders and freedom of movement for all people.
-Its platform calls for allowing workers to freely migrate, demilitarizing the U.S. border, ending all immigrant detention and deportations, and providing immediate amnesty and access to social services for all immigrants.
+Its platform calls for allowing workers to freely migrate, demilitarizing the US border, ending all immigrant detention and deportations, and providing immediate amnesty and access to social services for all immigrants.

 Democratic reform

-The organization's platform calls for fundamental reforms to the U.S. political system.
+The organization's platform calls for fundamental reforms to the US political system.
 These include: